Current Audience Expectations

 Stay Home If You Are Sick

 If you are feeling unwell, please stay home.
-You may return or exchange your ticket any time for a full refund.
-Please call or email the ticket office at 301.405.2787 or email@example.com for returns, exchanges and refunds.
+With ultimate flexibility in mind, we’re waiving all refund and exchange fees this season.
+Whether you’re switching your ticket to a digital stream or canceling altogether, simply call or email the ticket office at 301.405.2787 or firstname.lastname@example.org for returns, exchanges and refunds at no additional cost.

 We work closely with UMD’s Health Center, and follow local guidelines from the University of Maryland and Prince George’s County to keep our patrons, staff and performers safe.
 As circumstances change we will continue to adapt and update our policies, keeping this page up-to-date with the latest information about what to expect during your visit.